U.S. sanctions move angers Iran, Russia sees threat to nuclear deal

 DEAL OPPONENTS

 Russia built Iran's first nuclear power plant and has much better ties with Tehran than Western states.
 It supported four rounds of U.N.
-Security Council sanctions aimed at reining in Tehran's nuclear programme but has criticised the United States and Europe for imposing additional sanctions.
+Security Council sanctions aimed at reining in Tehran's nuclear program but has criticized the United States and Europe for imposing additional sanctions.

 The new measure, the first such enforcement action since Geneva, targeted entities that are suspected of involvement in the proliferation of materials for weapons of mass destruction and trying to evade the current sanctions.

 Some U.S. lawmakers want further sanctions on the Islamic state.
-But the administration of President Barack Obama has campaigned to hold off on new measures for now to create space for the diplomatic push to settle the nuclear dispute.
+But the administration of U.S. President Barack Obama has campaigned to hold off on new measures for now to create space for the diplomatic push to settle the nuclear row.

 Iran's ambassador to France said expanding the blacklist played into the hands of those opposing the deal - including hardliners in Iran irked by the foreign policy shift and apprehensive that they are losing influence over Iran's most powerful man, Supreme Leader Ayatollah Ali Khamenei.